Gastegui/JanAI-AI/README.md

 ### 1. Create and Activate a Virtual Environment

 To isolate the project’s dependencies, create a virtual environment.
-This will ensure that any Python packages required for this project do not interfere with other projects.
+This will ensure that any Python packages required for the JanAI-AI project do not interfere with other projects.

 #### **Windows:**
 ```bash